dgraph-io/pydgraph/README.md

 ### Running tests

-To run the tests in your local machine you can run the script `scripts/local-tests.sh`.
+To run the tests in your local machine, you can run the script `scripts/local-tests.sh`.
 This script assumes Dgraph and dgo (Go client) are already built on the local machine.
 The script will take care of bringing up a Dgraph cluster and bringing it down after the tests are executed.
 The script